thetis-apps/YarnlivingApp/README.md

-A frontend application for picking items from multi-picking lists.
+A frontend application for picking items from multi-picking lists and potentially other workflows based on documents at Yarnliving.
 The application uses the [DocumentAPI](https://github.com/thetis-apps/DocumentAPI) application as its backend.